What if you need an old file or case?

 Yes, the system allows for office staff to be registered and to file on behalf of the attorneys they work for.

-What about pro se litigant / self-representing litigants (SRLs) who might not have credit cards?
+What about pro se litigant / self-representing litigants (SRLs)?

 The mandate only requires attorneys to e-file.
-Pro se litigants (self-represented litigants, SRLs) can still come to the courthouse and file as they would normally do.
-If SRLs decide they would like to e-file, they do have that option.
+Pro se litigants (self-represented litigants, SRLs) can still come to the courthouse and file paper documents.
+If SRLs decide they would like to e-file, they do have that option, however, once the decision is made to e-file, all future filings for the same case must be e-filed, as well as all future cases.

 What about things like original birth certificates, etc.?